 Minimize radio interference:

-Some devices may cause interference with your Wi-Fi signal if they are within close proximity of your Smarthub.
+Some devices may cause interference with your Wi-Fi signal if they are within close proximity (8-10 feet) of your Smart Hub.
 If possible, try removing or turning off sources of potential interference.
-Try to relocate the following away from your Smarthub and Wi-Fi devices:
+Try to relocate the following away from your Smart Hub and Wi-Fi devices:

 Your Wi-Fi bandwidth is shared across all connected devices in your home.
 Using up this bandwidth can impact the speed and performance of your device.